-‘A high quality computing education equips pupils to understand and change the world through computational thinking.
+‘A high quality computing education equips children to understand and change the world through computational thinking.
 It develops and requires logical thinking and precision.
-It combines creativity with rigour: pupils apply underlying principles to understand real-world systems, and to create purposeful and usable artefacts.’
+It combines creativity with rigour: children apply underlying principles to understand real-world systems, and to create purposeful and usable artefacts.’

 Computing Curriculum, Programme of Study, 2019